pme0/DeepLightning/README.md

 **2. Monitor the training progress:**

-When a training run has been initiated, a link will be displayed in the terminal; clicking it will open the Weights & Biases web interface where you can monitor the relevant metrics during training/testing:
+When a training run has been initiated, a link will be displayed in the terminal; clicking it will open the Weights & Biases web interface.
+There you will be able to monitor the relevant metrics during training/testing and compare multiple runs:

 <img src="media/wandb.png" width="700">

 **3. Deploy the model:**